 - Each part of the system can be scaled independently of the other.
-If your database server is the bottleneck, you can increase the size of the database server or add additional replicas.
-Likewise, if your app servers can’t handle the concurrency, you can add more app servers.
+If your database server becomes a bottleneck, you can increase the size of the database server or add additional replicas.
+Likewise, if your site sees an increase in concurrent users and your application servers can’t keep up, you can add more application servers.

-However, a load-balanced setup isn’t without its drawbacks:
+However, a load-balanced setup does have its drawbacks:

 - It’s costly.
 The act of extracting each server component to its own server means that you will be paying for more servers.

-With that out of the way, let’s look at a few common load balancer misconceptions and perform some benchmarks!
+Now that we understand the basics of load balancing and the pros and cons let’s look at a few common load balancer misconceptions and perform some benchmarks!

 Load Balancing Misconceptions